KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 1. Do not make the feedback personal (ie. phrase it on how this was not about me, but about you “The way X impacted me.. or “This is less about you, but more about how I took X situation…“)
 1. Have a specific example
 1. Identify how it was impacting you/the team
-1. Be specific of what you would like to see
+1. Be specific of what you would like to see - keep in mind the "TASK" acronym (stands for Timely, Actionable, Specific and Kind) and ensure that I'm hitting all 4 points

 src:
 * [Crucial Conversations](https://www.amazon.ca/Crucial-Conversations-Talking-Stakes-Second/dp/1469266822)